istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 The [Control Egress Traffic](/docs/tasks/traffic-management/egress/) task demonstrates how external (outside the Kubernetes cluster) HTTP and HTTPS services can be accessed from applications inside the mesh.
 The [TLS Origination for Egress Traffic](docs/tasks/traffic-management/egress-tls-origination/) task demonstrates how to allow the applications to send HTTP requests to external servers that require HTTPS.
 The <TBD> Configure an Egress Gateway task describes how to configure Istio to direct egress traffic through a dedicated gateway service called _egress gateway_.

-This task describes how to configure Istio to collect telemetry for egress traffic and to apply access control on egress traffic.
+This blog post describes how to configure Istio to collect telemetry for egress traffic and to apply access control on egress traffic.
 Note that if we want to accomplish that in a _secure way_, we must direct egress traffic through _egress gateway_, as described in the <TBD> Configure an Egress Gateway task.
 The _secure way_ here means that we want to prevent malicious applications from bypassing Istio monitoring and policy enforcement.

 ## Before you begin